vseryakov/backendjs/README.md

 Now run it with an option to allow API access without an account:

     node app.js -log debug -web -api-allow-path /todo

+To use a different databse, for example PostgresSQL(running localy) or DynamoDB(assuming EC2 instance), all config parametetrs can be stored in the etc/config as well

+    node app.js -log debug -web -api-allow-path /todo -db-pool dynamodb -db-dynamodb-pool default node app.js -log debug -web -api-allow-path /todo -db-pool pgsql -db-pgsql-pool default

 API commands can be executed in the browser or using `curl`: